PreviousNext

 8. Common FAQs

 "My website has nothing to steal."
 Hackers don't care.
-They hack sites to send spam emails or host malware.
+In 2026, they use AI-powered Botnets to hijack your site's server resources for crypto-mining or to launch attacks on others.
 If you use WordPress, you are a target.

 Cyber Security Code